nils-hamel/turing-project/src/turing-data/data-image/README.md

 ## Script Overview

 Several script are implemented to help creation and extraction of data-sets composed of image rasters.
-The following sub-section offer a brief overview of each script.
+The following sub-sections offer a brief overview of each script.

 ### Script : image-photo